2020 is right behind our backs, and it has been quite a ride.

 Speaking of which:

-There are plenty of colors and their combinations that are somewhat underused in book cover design.
+There are plenty of colors and their combinations that are somewhat underused in custom book cover design.
 Aiming for them can be an optimal solution for an effective attention-grabber.
 So don’t be afraid to experiment with novel palettes.

 A bright (pun intended) example is Pantone colors of the year 2021, which are Ultimate Grey in combination with Illuminating (bright yellow).